Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Designing

-After the local retraining using 5G mmWave dataset, the retrained local weights $\{\theta_u, \forall u\}$ are saved locally (Line \ref{local_new_weights} in Algorithm~\ref{algo:FL-MTL}).
-The new global weights generated by each user are sent to the server where they are averaged using federated averaging (Line \ref{fed_avg} in Algorithm~\ref{algo:FL-MTL})~\cite{Smith2017} to get the current global weight $\theta_G^\mathrm{new}$.
+After the local retraining using the 5G mmWave dataset, the retrained local weights $\{\theta_u, \forall u\}$ are saved locally.
+The new global weights generated by each user are sent to the server, where they are averaged using federated averaging ~\cite{Smith2017} to get the current global weight $\theta_G^\mathrm{new}$.
 In the next federated iteration, the global layer $M_G$ for each local model at each user $u$ is initiated with the new global weight, the aggregate of all the weights for the layer $M_G$ across all the end-devices $u$ obtained in the previous iteration.

 During inferencing, each user instantiates its LSTM model with the current global $\theta_G$ and the current local weight $\theta_u$.
-The test dataset $D_{test}$ containing the historical network parameters and throughput information is filtered using preprocessed and then fed to the inferencing engine from which the raw throughput is predicted.
+The test dataset $D_{test}$ containing the historical network parameters and throughput information is filtered using preprocessing steps and then fed to the inferencing engine for the throughput prediction.